The Intellectual Property and Antitrust Review: United Kingdom

 In common with other jurisdictions, there has in recent years been greater scrutiny in the United Kingdom of the potential for anticompetitive effects of the settlement of patent disputes, in particular where an originator company makes a 'value transfer' to a generic company to avoid or delay the entry of generics onto the market.

-On 12 February 2016, the CMA made its own infringement decision (Paroxetine) against GSK and two generic pharmaceutical companies, Generics (UK) Ltd (GUK) and Alpharma Ltd, in an alleged 'value transfer'/pay-for-delay/reverse payment case.107 The companies were fined £45 million in total.
+On 12 February 2016, the CMA made its own infringement decision (paroxetine) against GSK and two generic pharmaceutical companies, Generics (UK) Ltd (GUK) and Alpharma Ltd, in an alleged 'value transfer'/pay-for-delay/reverse payment case.119 The companies were fined £45 million in total.
 The £37 million fine imposed on GSK was at the time the second-largest ever levied on a single company.

 The decision related to conduct and agreements between 2001 and 2004 concerning GSK's branded paroxetine-based anti-depressant medicine (Seroxat), which was at the time one of GSK's bestselling medicines.
 During this period GSK held certain patents in relation to paroxetine.
 The CMA found that in 2001, various generic pharmaceutical companies, including Norton Healthcare Ltd (IVAX), GUK and Alpharma, were taking steps to enter the market with generic versions of paroxetine.
 GSK considered that its patents would be infringed if the generic companies brought their products to the market.
 It settled its differences with IVAX without commencing litigation and with GUK and Alpharma after litigation had commenced.
 The CMA found that these settlements involved payments and other 'value transfers' that induced the generic companies to delay their entry as competitors into the UK market for paroxetine, and that: (1) GSK and GUK thereby breached Article 101 of the TFEU and the Chapter I prohibition, by both object and effect; (2) GSK and Alpharma thereby breached the Chapter I prohibition, by both object and effect; (3) there was no breach of the Chapter I prohibition in respect of the settlement with IVAX because it was excluded by virtue of the then-applicable CA 1998 (Land and Vertical Agreements Exclusion Order) 2000, SI 2000/310; and (4) GSK thereby breached the Chapter II prohibition through its conduct in relation to all three settlement agreements.

-In the reference, AG Kokott issued her AG Opinion on 22 January 2020,110 while the ECJ, no doubt with an eye on the official Brexit date of 31 January 2020, handed down its judgment only eight days later.111 The ECJ ruled as follows in relation to each of the central issues referred by the CAT:
+In the reference, AG Kokott issued her AG Opinion on 22 January 2020,122 while the ECJ, no doubt with an eye on the official Brexit date of 31 January 2020, handed down its judgment only eight days later.123 The ECJ ruled as follows in relation to each of the central issues referred by CAT.

-- In relation to infringement by object, the ECJ applied the modern case-law and made important observations of general application to the effect that agreements having ambivalent effects on competition should not be qualified as restrictions by object.
+In relation to infringement by object, the ECJ applied the modern case law and made important observations of general application to the effect that agreements with ambivalent effects on competition should not be qualified as restrictions by object.
 However, the existence of small pro-competitive effects does not prevent a finding of infringement by object.
-An agreement to settle patent litigation, which includes a value transfer, should not automatically be considered to be an infringement by object; however, where the generic company receives a significant value transfer, the sole consideration for which is the generic company's undertaking not to enter the market, this indicates that it is the value transfer rather than the perception of patent strength that has induced it to refrain from entering.
-There can still be an infringement by object if the value transfer is smaller than the generic company's expected profits from market entry and if the agreement is within the scope of the patent.114
+An agreement to settle patent litigation, which includes a value transfer, should not automatically be considered an infringement by object; however, where the generic company receives a significant value transfer, the sole consideration for which is the generic company's undertaking not to enter the market, this indicates that it is the value transfer rather than the perception of patent strength that has induced it to refrain from entering.
+There can still be an infringement by object if the value transfer is smaller than the generic company's expected profits from market entry and if the agreement is within the scope of the patent.126

-- In relation to infringement by effect, the CAT referred a relatively narrow question concerning whether it was necessary to find that the generic company had a greater than 50 per cent possibility of succeeding in any patent litigation or of concluding a less restrictive form of settlement.115 The ECJ held that it was not necessary to make such a finding in order to characterise an agreement as restrictive by effect.116
+In relation to infringement by effect, CAT referred a relatively narrow question concerning whether it was necessary to find that the generic company had a greater than 50 per cent possibility of succeeding in any patent litigation or of concluding a less restrictive form of settlement.127 The ECJ held that it was not necessary to make such a finding to characterise an agreement as restrictive by effect.128

 Outlook and conclusions

-Speculation as to the likely outcome of the future relationship negotiations is, however, beyond the scope of this chapter.
-The reader is referred to the valuable work that has been undertaken by various organisations and working groups in this regard,121 together with the guidance that has been published to assist stakeholders in the event of a no-deal Brexit, which continues to be relevant in relation to the risk that the transition period will be allowed to expire without a further agreement having been concluded.122
+Speculation as to the likely consequences of Brexit is, however, beyond the scope of this chapter.
+The reader is referred to the valuable work that has been undertaken by various organisations and working groups in this regard,134 including the guidance notes that have been published by, respectively, the CMA and the European Commission in relation to competition law.135

 1 James Flynn QC and Charlotte Thomas are barristers at Brick Court Chambers.